Table of Contents

 The normal development of embryos depends largely on the health of the mother.
 Patients with risk factors, such as diabetes, body weight problems, or sexually-transmitted diseases (STDs) require the supervision of qualified OB-GYN doctors, as do women over the age of 35-40.
 Careful monitoring of vital signs, as well as adherence to special diet and lifestyle changes, is required even in the early stages of IVF.
 You need a medical care team that can ensure you—and your baby—stay in the best of health all the way through your shared journey.

-The Fertility Center, located in Tijuana, is your answer for all stages of the IVF process, and for a number of other reproductive services as well.
+The Fertility Center, located in Tijuana, is your answer for all stages of the process of IVF in Mexico, and for a number of other reproductive services as well.
 Our highly experienced staff of doctors and technicians use the best of fertility treatments to ensure a safe and successful pregnancy.
-We also offer a full range of other services, such as routine gynecological exams, pap smears, menopausal treatments, diagnostics, embryo freezing, intrauterine insemination and high-risk pregnancy care.
+We also offer a full range of other services, such as routine gynecological exams, pap smears, menopausal treatments, diagnostics, embryo freezing, egg freezing Mexico, intrauterine insemination and high-risk pregnancy care.
 We provide services in fertility treatments for men as well.
-Contact us today to schedule an appointment as you consider one of the most important decisions you’ll make in a lifetime.
+Contact our fertility specialist Tijuana today to schedule an appointment as you consider one of the most important decisions you’ll make in a lifetime.

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.